 20. JOINT ACCOUNTS. (a) If this account is held by more than one (1) person, all of the joint holders are jointly and severally liable to FXCM for any and all obligations arising out of transactions in the account and agree to be bound by all terms and conditions of this Client Agreement signed by each party.
 FXCM is authorized to accept instructions and to send confirmations to any one of the joint owners, and the Client hereby further appoints any and all of said joint owners as Client’s agent for receipt of confirmations and hereby waives any right to receive confirmations otherwise.
+FXCM shall not be responsible for notifying any other account holder of any transactions made in a joint account by another Client on the account.
 Any one or more of the joint owners shall have full authority for the account and risk in the name of the joint account.

 21. NO WAIVER.
 No provision of this Client Agreement may be waived unless the waiver is in writing and signed by both Trader and an authorized officer of FXCM.
 No waiver of this Client Agreement may be implied from any course of dealing between the parties or from any failure by FXCM or its agents to assert its rights under this Client Agreement on any occasion or series of occasions.